Preschool Autism Program

 To enroll in the Preschool Autism Program:

-Step 1: The physician or psychologist diagnoses ASD.
+Step 1: The pediatrician or psychologist diagnoses Autism Spectrum Disorder.

-Step 2: The physician or psychologist sends a confirmation of the diagnosis to the Department of Education and Early Childhood Development.
+Step 2: The pediatrician or psychologist sends a confirmation of the diagnosis form to the Department.

 Step 3: The Department contacts the family to explain the services and, with parental consent, initiates the program enrollment process.

-EIBI services are delivered in the most natural environment possible to increase the chances of learning during non-intervention hours.
-The intervention can take place in one of three locations: at home, in an educational childcare setting, or in limited circumstances, in an autism agency.
+The agency delivers Intervention services in the most natural environment possible.
+The intervention can take place in one of three locations: at home, in an early learning and childcare facility, or in limited circumstances, in the autism agency office.

-The child's intervention is personalized to meet the unique needs of each child and their families.
+The child's intervention is personalized to meet the unique needs of each child and their family.
 The primary goal of intervention is to identify and reduce a child’s most significant barrier to learning in their natural environment.
-At the beginning of the intervention, assessments are completed by the agency in order to develop a personalized learning plan.
+Interventions are based on assessments which are completed by the agency on an ongoing basis.
 The plan will include a summary of the goals and objectives that will guide the intervention.
-Plans are revised and updated on an ongoing basis as the child progresses and acquires new skills.
+Plans are revised and updated on an ongoing basis according to the child and family’s needs.

-Each Anglophone and Francophone school district in New Brunswick has an approved autism intervention agency.
-The families receive services in their language of choice.
+Each Anglophone and Francophone school district in New Brunswick is linked to a Regional office of Autism Intervention Services.
+Families receive services in their language of choice.

 Children may receive services from the Preschool Autism Program until they begin school.
-Autism agencies and schools have access to common training and tools and will work together to make the transition to school smooth and effective.
+Autism Intervention Services and schools have access to common training and tools and will work together to make the transition to school smooth and effective.

-A parent handbook is given to families upon enrollment to explain services and help families achieve best outcomes.
+Parents receive a parent handbook upon enrollment that explains services and helps families achieve best outcomes.
 Parental engagement is encouraged as it often increases the benefit of the child’s enrollment in the program.

 If you have questions or comments, please contact us at: 1-844-377-3819 or by email at Autism.Autisme@gnb.ca